Jodenee/Voyager/docs/API-Reference/Webhook.md

     The difference between [RatelimitInformation](#ratelimitinformation) and [RatelimitedInformation](#ratelimitedinformation) is, RatelimitInformation is used to prevent getting ratelimited from the proxy, while RatelimitedInformation is used to handle a ratelimit responce from the proxy.

 ???+ warning
-    Logical errors **must** be avoided when handling ratelimits yourself, as you may end up sending too many requests and getting either ratelimited or, banned from the proxy.
+    Logical errors **must** be avoided when handling bucket ratelimits yourself, as you may end up sending too many requests and getting either ratelimited or banned from the proxy.

 <br />